presswizards/FreeScoutGPT/README.md

 chatgpt-4o-latest: OpenAI’s advanced chat model, designed to enhance pattern recognition and generate creative insights.
 It’s particularly adept at tasks requiring high emotional intelligence and creativity, such as writing and brainstorming.
 However, its advanced capabilities come with a higher cost, priced at $5 per million input tokens, and $15 per million output tokens.

-There are new reasoning models as well, including o1, o1-preview, o1-mini, and o3-mini.
-Tier 1 API accounts apparently have access to only o1-preview and o1-mini, so we've fixed the API calls to remove system or developer roles which these models don't support, and added them to be available in the FreeScoutGPT settings page. o1-mini is priced at $1.10 per million input tokens, and $4.40 per million output tokens. o1-preview is the most expensive, priced at $15 per million input tokens, and $60 per million output tokens.
+There are new reasoning models as well, including o1, o1-preview, o1-mini, and o3-mini. o1 and o1-preview are priced at $15 per million input tokens, and $60 per million output tokens. o3-mini and o1-mini are both priced at $1.10 per million input tokens, and $4.40 per million output tokens.
+Note that o1 and o3-mini are being rolled out to Tier 1 API users slowly, and should be used instead of o1-preview and o1-mini if you do have access, better results and same costs.

 A very nice comparison of the models: https://platform.openai.com/docs/models/compare